Safer Mindfulness – Home Page – 2026

 Book a discovery chat with Andrew

 ADHD Symptoms Whether the challenges are related to attention/focus or impulsivity, mindfulness practices—formal and informal—can be quite helpful in training healthy habits of mind.
 Getting to know the mind is the fundamental benefit, along with an appreciation of simplicity, orienting to the present moment, self-kindness, and emotional regulation.
-Read PDF Book a discovery chat with Andrew
+To read a one-on-one outcomes report, click here.

 Mindfulness Meditation Instructor Training

-The in-depth Mindfulness-Awareness Meditation Instructor Training Course will be starting its fourth year on March 5th.
-This is for (1) individuals with a minimum of two years experience with mindfulness meditation practice who would like to become meditation instructors, and (2) individuals who would like to deepen their understanding of Mindfulness and Meditation but are not interested in becoming teachers.
-Book a discovery chat with Andrew
+The in-depth Mindfulness-Awareness Meditation Instructor Training Course will be starting its fourth year on April 2nd.
+This is for (1) individuals with a minimum of two years experience with mindfulness meditation practice who would like to become meditation instructors/teachers, and (2) individuals who would like to deepen their understanding of Mindfulness and Meditation but are not interested in becoming teachers.

 Insurance Coverage

 To be reimbursed for the cost of one-on-one sessions, it is best to check with your insurance company.
-Note: Blue Cross, Industrial Alliance, and Equitable Life of Canada are not on the list of companies that cover these sessions.
+Most private insurers in Canada provide coverage, typically 70 to 80 per cent.

 One-on-One Sessions